 The Center is a program of the Division of Student Affairs.
 The Student Diversity Center Governing Council (hereafter referred to as Governing Council) consists of two representatives selected by each of the Center’s member groups.
 Responsibilities of members of the Governing Council include: attending weekly Governing Council meetings; sharing information about their organization’s activities and programs; distributing information from Council meetings to their organization’s officers and members; planning and participating in Diversity Center programs; and interviewing Student Coordinator candidates.

 The Center is staffed by two Student Coordinators who are chosen by the Governing Council.
-Student Coordinators’ responsibilities include: maintaining the study and meeting spaces of the Center to insure that the Center is open on a regular basis; coordinating member groups’ weekly meeting times; maintaining the master schedule and calendar for use of the Center; convening weekly meetings of the Governing Council; organizing Center-sponsored events; monitoring use of resources in the Center’s library; maintaining the SDC website and develop web-related resources; meeting regularly with the Director of Multicultural Student Services; and assisting with selection, training, and transition of new coordinators.
+Student Coordinators’ responsibilities include: maintaining the study and meeting spaces of the Center to insure that the Center is open on a regular basis; coordinating member groups’ weekly meeting times; maintaining the master schedule and calendar for use of the Center; convening weekly meetings of the Governing Council; organizing Center-sponsored events; monitoring use of resources in the Center’s library; maintaining the SDC website and develop web-related resources; meeting regularly with the Director of Intercultural Engagement; and assisting with selection, training, and transition of new coordinators.

 The Centers’ day-to-day operations and programs will be overseen by the Student Coordinators and the Governing Council.